Medical Gear

 Including #3: “To ensure healthy lives and promote well-being for all at all ages.”

-We need to balance the 17 approaches to sustainability
+We need to balance the 17 approaches to sustainability.

 To protect our health, some medical items are used only once and discarded: surgical gloves, bandages, needles, etc.